Earl Landaff: Earls Landaff (1797)

-He was founder and first bishop of the Old Roman Catholic Western Orthodox Church in Great Britain, an Old Catholic Church.
+He was founder and first bishop of the Old Roman Catholic Church in Great Britain.
 His episcopal consecration was declared null and void by the Union of Utrecht's International Old Catholic Bishops' Conference.
 He claimed his father, Major Arnold Henry Ochterlony Mathew (d.
 1894), to have been the 3rd Earl, on the grounds of his grandfather, Major Arnold Nesbit Mathew, of the Indian Army, having been the eldest son of the 1st Earl Landaff, born five months after his parents' marriage.
 This claim has subsequently been concluded to be based on incorrect information, with Arnold Nesbit Mathew (he originally used the name 'Matthews', as did his son) being in fact the son of William Richard Matthews, of Down Ampney, Gloucestershire, and his wife Anne.